handmade acrylic, aquasil colour, glitter, reflexive powder 210 x 370 cm

 archive paper prints 50 x 50 cm 2002/19

 "Anerash Abarush" is selection or fifty digitaly modified photographies taken at the landfill of electrical and household appliance.
-In Croatia in 2006.
-In 2019 I took photographies of shopping windows, mostly of famous brands in Berlin shopping district.
+I took photographies of shopping windows, of famous brands in Berlin shopping district.
 With all its associated decoration, details and decorative lights.
 In proces of abstracting photos, producing seductive enchanting beauty of colours and compositons, idea was to simulate process of killer plants.
-Attract the observers to engage them in a dialogue on consumerism, ecology, and superficial values.
+Attracting the observer to engage pulling them in a dialogue about consumerism and cheap working labour.